 would look strange and unreal.

-information about various model train scales:
+about various train scales:

 Basic Information about Scale for Model

-When it comes to scales or the size of your model
+When it comes to scales or the size of your

 railroad, you have many options.
 Here are some of the most commonly used